 Bamboo super spreaders

 Also know that those little rhizomes have an amazing ability to sniff out a good water supply, especially in a dry climate like California.
-That means, if you have some bamboo in the ground, and one of your neighbors has a drip irrigation in their herb garden, or they regularly run their sprinkles to keep the lawn green, it’s very likely that your bamboo will send out runners headed straight for that water source.
+That means, if you have some bamboo in the ground, and one of your neighbors has a drip irrigation in their herb garden, or they regularly run their sprinklers to keep the lawn green, it’s very likely that your bamboo will send out runners headed straight for that water source.

 It’s like the bamboo has a kind of plant ESP.
 But just wait till those well-watered roots start sprouting up new shoots in the neighbor’s perfect lawn like UFOs (Underground F#@&ing Objects).
 Don’t expect them to be welcomed with open arms.

 And don’t think you can just yank those unwanted sprouts from the soil like a handful of pesky dandelions.
 It’s not unheard of for people to rent a backhoe or a bulldozer to really clear out an established stand of bamboo.
 Otherwise, count on spending a few hours with a spade, maybe a pick ax, maybe even a Sawzall (reciprocating saw), to keep those running rhizomes at bay.
 And you’ll need to do that sort of maintenance at least once or twice a year if you really want to keep your bamboo from getting the upper hand.
+Consider some of these handy tools, especially effective with bamboo.

 Root barriers to contain your bamboo